varya/varya.github.com/_posts/en/issues/2013-06-28-javascript-component-solutions.md

 ```

 The drawback is that `window.onload` occurs when all the content has been loaded.
-Including images, which are not necessary to run scripts.
+Including images, which mostly are not necessary to run scripts.

 The time you can safely initizlize your components is right after the document
 has been loaded and parsed into DOM, which is accompanied by `document.ready`